 - 1. Collatz sequence lengths: Let the length of the Collatz sequence starting with n be the number of iterates until 1 is reached.
 Are all positive integers possible lengths?
 Are some lengths more common than others?
 If so, why?
-Can you find and explain any patterns in Collatz lengths? - 2.
+What patterns do you notice in Collatz lengths?
+Can you explain some of these patterns?
+Also investigate some of your own questions about Collatz lengths! - 2.
 Collatz maxima: Let the maximum of the Collatz sequence starting with n be the largest number obtained in the sequence.
 Are all positive integers possible maxima?
 Are some maxima more common than others?
 If so, why?
-Can you find and explain any patterns in Collatz maxima? - 3.
+What patterns do you notice in Collatz maxima?
+Can you explain some of these patterns?
+Also investigate some of your own questions about Collatz maxima! - 3.
 Collatz-like functions: Can you find other functions whose iterates produces patterns similar to the Collatz function?
 In what ways are they similar?
-Does this make you think the Collatz function is special, or is there a large class of functions with similar behavior? - 4.
+Does this make you think the Collatz function is special, or is there a large class of functions with similar behavior?
+What patterns do you notice when iterating functions?
+Can you explain some of these patterns?
+What questions does this prompt you to investigate? - 4.
 Logistic map: Try to support or refute the claim that if k is any positive integer, then there is a value of r that produces a cycle of length k.
 For what values of r do bifurcations occur?
 For what intervals of r do you notice chaotic behavior?
-What patterns do you notice? - 5.
-You may also investigate your own questions.
-If you want to do this, talk with Prof. Wright before Wednesday about the questions you would like to investigate.
+What patterns do you notice?
+Can you explain some of these patterns?
+What questions does this prompt you to investigate?

 In your investigation, be creative!
 Try to explain your observations as best you can.
-You may read about the Collatz conjecture, the logistic map, or other topics.
-However, the purpose of this project is to make discoveries by computational experimentation, not by reading about what other people have done.
+You may read about the Collatz conjecture, the logistic map, or related topics.
+However, the purpose of this project is to make discoveries by computational experimentation.